 SNOW & SUN: 12 WINTER DESTINATIONS FOR OUTDOOR ADVENTURE

 With off-season prices, thinner crowds, and the change of seasons, winter is one of my favorite times for outdoor adventure.
 Whether you are a snow lover and want to hit the slopes or are looking for a sunny coastal road trip, there are plenty of winter destinations where the season and weather will fit the bill.
-In this new blog post, we’ve rounded up some of our favorite winter destinations for outdoor adventure, as well as a few we’ve got our eye on.
-So check out this list for both snow lovers and sun seekers, and start planning before winter melts away.
+In this blog post, we’ve rounded up some of our favorite winter destinations for outdoor adventure, as well as a few we’ve got our eye on.
+So check out this list with options for both snow lovers and sun seekers, and start planning before winter melts away.

 Take a Mountain Collective Ski Pass Road Trip

 A few years back, I got my first Mountain Collective Pass, which provides 2 days of lift tickets at each of 18 partner resorts for a total of 36 days of lift access.
 I put together an awesome road trip itinerary and spent a week visiting Snowbird (Salt Lake), Sun Valley (Idaho), and Jackson Hole (Wyoming).